C shell: Wildcarding

 Multiple directory-level wildcards, e.g., "*/*.c", are supported.

-Since version 6.17.01, recursive wildcarding à la zsh (e.g. "**/*.c" or "***/*.html") is also supported with the globstar option.
+Since version 6.17.01, recursive wildcarding in zsh (e.g. "**/*.c" or "***/*.html") is also supported with the globstar option.

 Giving the shell the responsibility for interpreting wildcards was an important decision on Unix.
 It meant that wildcards would work with every command, and always in the same way.
 However, the decision relied on Unix's ability to pass long argument lists efficiently through the exec system call that csh uses to execute commands.
 By contrast, on Windows, wildcard interpretation is conventionally performed by each application.
 This is a legacy of MS-DOS, which only allowed a 128-byte command line to be passed to an application, making wildcarding by the DOS command prompt impractical.
 Although modern Windows can pass command lines of up to roughly 32K Unicode characters, the burden for wildcard interpretation remains with the application.